vapor/docs/4.0/docs/routing.md

     We can be sure that `req.parameters.get` will never return `nil` here since our route path includes `:name`.
 However, if you are accessing route parameters in middleware or in code triggered by multiple routes, you will want to handle the possibility of `nil`.

-`req.parameters` also supports casting the parameter to `LosslessStringConvertible` types automatically.
+`req.parameters.get` also supports casting the parameter to `LosslessStringConvertible` types automatically.

 ```swift
 // responds to GET /number/42